 There are many elements that are necessary to bring a story to life, Eileen weaves this tapestry quite well.
 The plot and sub-plots were interesting, scene setting was quite good, and the dialog was downright funny at times!
 I laughed out loud more than once!
 I savored the local flavor of Africa Eileen wove into the story, she shared what a lot of the Kiswahili language terms meant.
 Kiswahili is spoken by nearly 100 million people in Africa.
 Learning about food and cultural customs enhances a story for me a great deal.
 The action was played out quite well also, without being too exhaustive and bogging the story down.

-All things considered, this story gave me several hours of reading pleasure.
-I award 5 stars to Ignited by Education!
+All things considered; this story gave me several hours of reading pleasure.
+I award 5 stars to “The Girl Who Left the Village”!

-I am happy to share that volume two of the series is available at this time: “Outside the Family Box”.
+I am happy to share that volume two of the series is available at this time: “The Secret He Never Told Her”.

 You can follow Eileen Omosa: